 MX records have an additional part called "priority."
 This lets mail servers have fallbacks in case one of their servers is down or has stopped working.

-In a super easy migration, the only DNS setting that will need to be changed is the A-Record.
-Simply find the IP address for your new website host and put that into your domain's A-Record.
-Now you're off to the races.
-Unfortunately, it's not always this easy.
-What if I'm also needing to change nameservers?
+In a super easy migration, the only DNS settings that will need to be changed is the A-Record.
+Simply find the IP address for your new website host and put that into your domain’s A-Record.
+Now you’re off to the races.
+Unfortunately, it’s not always this easy.
+What if I’m also needing to change nameservers?

 In a situation where you're migrating your DNS provider to somewhere else and need to change your nameservers, things get a LOT more complicated.
 This is where email systems will go down for an entire company with no warning.
 I've made this mistake before, and I know most other web developers out there have made it too!
 Sometimes without even realizing they did something wrong at first.
 In order to ensure you have no issues when migrating DNS providers, follow these 4 easy steps!